jbintz/jasonbintz/content/courses/MATH160/syllabus.md

 ## Homework {#homework}

-You will have two types of homework assignments:

-**Problem Sets**: There will be approximately 10 problem sets assigned throughout the semester.
+There will be approximately 10-12 problem sets assigned throughout the semester.
 These will be posted on the course website.
 You are encouraged to talk to other students and the professor about the problems, but you must write your own solutions and acknowledge your collaborators at the top of your work.
 Solutions must be clear and neat.
 Do not make the mistake of thinking that understanding someone else’s solution means that you are able to do the problem yourself!
 Finding solutions on the internet and/or copying from another student’s work is strictly prohibited.

-**WebAssign**: After (almost) every class, you will have a WebAssign assignment that must be completed before the next class period.

 [**Return to Index**](#top)